bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
-Class/stateful: these components can have state which means they are typically much more robust and dynamic.
+Class/stateful: these components can have state and methods which means they are typically much more robust and dynamic.
 Functional components: Essentially just JS functions which can take in props

 1. Describe state.